 - Ngoc Long jewelry store

 Vietnamese families continued to settle in the area, but not without struggles.
 For some, language barriers were an issue.
 Children entered behind in classes and enrolled in English as Second Language (ESL) programs in school (Nguyen 2014).
 Restarting careers and finding work could be difficult, too.
-Many Vietnamese professionals who had studied at American universities, held master’s and doctorate degrees with impressive resumes had to take odd jobs in landscaping, child care, housekeeping, or hourly part-time jobs instead of full-time work in order to get by (Bich 2014).
+Vietnamese professionals with impressive resumes, some of whom had earned advanced degrees at American universities, had to take odd jobs in landscaping, child care, housekeeping, or hourly part-time jobs instead of full-time work in order to get by (Bich 2014).

-Many descriptions of Little Saigon from 1975-85 use terms like “run down” and “dirty” (Cook 2014, Dinh 2014).
-Many building owners did not spend money maintaining or updating their buildings because they were waiting for the Metro station to open and new economic opportunities to be realized through the redevelopment of Clarendon (Currier 1990).
+Many descriptions of Little Saigon from 1975-85 included terms like “run down” and “dirty” (Cook 2014, Dinh 2014).
+Many building owners did not spend money maintaining or updating their buildings because they were waiting for the Metro station to open and for new economic opportunities to be realized as Clarendon redeveloped (Currier 1990).
 Development didn’t increase significantly in Clarendon for the first few years after Metro opened in 1979.
 There were multiple small parcels of land held by absentee owners that made it difficult for developers to purchase areas large enough for the new, big projects that were envisioned (Priest 1987).
 On November 18, 1989, the Arlington County Board unanimously endorsed Clarendon’s redevelopment plan, which envisioned high-rise commercial structures, mid-rise residential buildings, parks, and pedestrian walkways (Matthews 1989).
-The plan also proposed incentives for constructing buildings lower than zoning code allowed and to carve out smaller-scaled commercial space for smaller-scaled businesses (Matthews 1989).
+The plan also proposed incentives for constructing buildings lower than the zoning code allowed and for carving out smaller-scaled commercial space for smaller-scaled businesses (Matthews 1989).

-Eventually, rents began to increase in Clarendon (up to $25-30 a square foot in some commercial buildings), and Vietnamese were displaced from Arlington (Arnett 1989, Wood 1997, Drummond 1989).
+Eventually, rents began to increase in Clarendon (up to $25-30 a square foot in some commercial buildings), and Vietnamese enterprises were displaced from Arlington (Arnett 1989, Wood 1997, Drummond 1989).
 The Vietnamese population that settled in the garden apartments of Arlington moved westward, with many settling around Seven Corners, as well as Falls Church near the intersection of Graham Road and Arlington Boulevard (Wood 1997, Cook 2014).
-Vietnamese-American residents had dispersed from Arlington along with the Vietnamese-American businesses.
+Vietnamese-American residents dispersed along with the Vietnamese-American businesses (Wood 1990).
 By 1984, 60% of Vietnamese-Americans lived within three miles of Seven Corners (Andrews 1984).
-Wood (1997) illustrates the dispersal of Vietnamese-Americans in Northern Virginia in 1990, with circles representing population centers.

 Gradually, the number of Vietnamese businesses in Little Saigon diminished.
 Some business owners moved on to other opportunities, some relocated, and some, like the more successful restaurants like Queen Bee and Nam Viet that appealed to mainstream customers, remained (Bich 2014, Nguyen 2014, Dinh 2014).

 The decline of Little Saigon was noticeable.
-A letter to the editor of the Washington Post lamented the small business culture that was fading from Clarendon ; the writer recognized the contributions of the Vietnamese people and the diversity they brought to Arlington (Matthews 1989).
-A former customer and community activist explained that it was hard for a people to lose their community after just losing their country (Cook 2014).
-County planners explained that the government discussed plans for many years that would turn Clarendon into a higher-density, mixed-use corridor that would have larger development projects and bigger retail spaces (Fischer 2006).
-Planners noted the current change and inevitability of pressure on the small businesses from development (Fischer 2006).
+A letter to the editor of the Washington Post lamented the small business culture that was fading from Clarendon, noting the contributions of the Vietnamese people and the diversity they brought to Arlington (Matthews 1989).
+A former customer and community activist explained that it was hard for a people to lose their community after just recently losing their country (Cook 2014).
+County planners explained that the government had discussed plans for many years to turn Clarendon into a higher-density, mixed-use corridor that would have larger development projects and bigger retail spaces (Fischer 2006).
+Planners also noted the inevitability of pressure on the small businesses from development (Fischer 2006).

 Establishments relocated into various strip shopping centers throughout the suburbs and have been described as “separate islands” that were not integrated within a larger community (Dinh 2014).
 In the early 80s, some thought that they would go back to Vietnam once the communists were gone (or eliminated) and that Little Saigon served as their “temporary home” (Do 2014).
 Some immigrants felt that Little Saigon’s time had come as communities and local economies evolve and people move on (Do 2014).
 With more Vietnamese businesses located throughout the Washington, D.C., and an increase in the number of Vietnamese-language media, the need for a central meeting place to learn of news from back home wasn’t as strong as it once was (Bich 2014).

-The Clarendon neighborhood in 2014 has become mostly a mix of retail, bars and restaurants, increasing residential, and office uses.
-The new commercial opportunities typically have larger footprints, such as 3,000 square feet, which typically are not suitable for small, independently owned businesses (Hart 2006).
-As of 2014, the Nam Viet restaurant is the only Vietnamese business remaining from the original Little Saigon community, and Four Sisters is a Vietnamese restaurant that opened since the decline of Little Saigon.
+The Clarendon neighborhood has become a mix of retail, bars and restaurants, increasing residential, and office uses.
+Most of the new developments have larger footprints that are not as conducive to small, independently owned businesses (Hart 2006).
+As of 2014, the Nam Viet restaurant is the only Vietnamese business remaining from the original Little Saigon community, although Four Sisters is a Vietnamese restaurant that opened in recent years.

 The Eden Center

-In 1997, 32,400 square feet was added to the Eden Shopping Center, as well as an iconic clock tower, and at the time it was the largest Vietnamese shopping district in the U.S. (Stadtmiller 1997, Lan Nguyen 1996).
+In 1997, 32,400 square feet was added to the Eden Shopping Center, along with an iconic clock tower; at the time it was the largest Vietnamese shopping district in the U.S. (Stadtmiller 1997, Lan Nguyen 1996).
 The Eden Center became a hub of Vietnamese commerce and activity.
 In 2007, “Exit Saigon, Enter Little Saigon,” a traveling Smithsonian Asian Pacific American Program exhibit, was temporarily located in Eden Center to tell the story of the Vietnamese American immigration and acclimation experience in America (CNN 2007).
-The Eden Center is now regarded as the central place for Vietnamese services and goods in Northern Virginia, as well as the entire east coast (Wood 1997, Meyers 2006).
+The Eden Center is now regarded as the central place for Vietnamese services and goods in Northern Virginia, as well as the entire East Coast (Wood 1997, Meyers 2006).
 In 2014, the Eden Center was home to 120 stores and restaurants, almost all of which are Vietnamese.

 Arnett, Elsa.
 1989.
 “Arlington Losing Ethnic Flavor; Construction Displaces Vietnamese Businesses.”
-The Washington Post.
-September 4th: a01.
+The Washington Post, September 4: a01.

 Breyault, Rose and Net Goldschmidt.
-Interview by Jacqueline Canales.
-Personal Interview.
-Arlington, VA.
-October 30th, 2014.
+2014.
+Interview by Jacqueline Canales, Arlington, VA.
+October 30.

 Davis, Melissa.
 1980.
 “Take the Orange Line Over to Little Saigon.”
 The Washington Post, January 17: E1.

 Duc Do, Hien.
 1999.
 The Vietnamese Americans.
-Greenwood Publishing: Hartford, Connecticut.
+Hartford, CT: Greenwood Publishing.

 Ehrenhalt, Alan.
 2012.
 The Great Inversion.
-Vintage Books: New York.
+New York: Vintage Books.

 Hart, Kim.
 2006.
 “More Urban, Less Village; Thriving, Growing Clarendon Risks Losing Its Offbeat Edge.”
-November 3: D.1.
+The Washington Post, November 3: D.1.

 Hsu, Evelyn.
 1989.
 “Plan Would Reshape Clarendon With High-Rises, Old Facades;Proposal to Preserve Ethnic Shops, Restaurants Eases Merchants’ Fear of Being Forced Out of `Little Saigon.’”
 The Washington Post.
 November 18: b01.